Cannon-Thurston maps, subgroup distortion, and hyperbolic hydra: Introduction

-\emph{The organization of the remainder of this article.} In Section~\ref{hyperbolic review} we give background on hyperbolic groups and their boundaries.
-In Section~\ref{Mitra's lemma section} we define Cannon--Thurston maps and prove an embellished version of a lemma of Mitra giving necessary and sufficient conditions for their being well--defined.
-In Section~\ref{CT for hydra} we review hyperbolic hydra groups and prove Theorem~\ref{existence thm}.
+\emph{The organization of this article.} In Section~\ref{hyperbolic review} we give background on hyperbolic groups and their boundaries.
+In Section~\ref{Mitra's lemma section} we define Cannon--Thurston maps and prove an embellished version of a lemma of Mitra giving necessary and sufficient conditions for their existence.
+In Section~\ref{CT for hydra} we review the construction of hyperbolic hydra groups and prove Theorem~\ref{existence thm}.
 In Section~\ref{Wildness} we prove Theorem~\ref{Distortion and Wildness} and Corollary~\ref{wildness thm}.

-\emph{Acknowledgment.} We thank Mahan Mj (formerly Mitra) for conversations which fueled an interest in the relationship between subgroup distortion and Cannon--Thurston maps.
+\emph{Acknowledgment.} We thank Mahan Mj for conversations which fueled an interest in the relationship between subgroup distortion and Cannon--Thurston maps.
+We are grateful to an anonymous referee for a careful reading and for valuable guidance on the Kleinian-groups literature.